 6As the best poet ever

-At grade 5 he was given a task by the school to write poems for the school poetry team that would go and compete with other schools.
+While he was in grade 5 he was given a task by the school to write poems for the school poetry team that would go and compete with other schools.
 And Listin was the best among his team when it comes to poetry performance.
 And the winner was always Listin Gumbi.
-In grade 6 when he was defeated in public speaking competitions his excuse was, “they give me shoes and they know I am not used to shoes then that thing to talk into, so I had to talk into that thing (microphone) and listen to the speakers to hear how my voice sounded”.
+In grade 6 when he was defeated in public speaking competitions his excuse was, “they gave me shoes and they knew I am not used to shoes then that thing to talk into, so I had to talk into that thing (microphone) and listen to the speakers to hear how my voice sounded”.
 He is popularly remembered for his poem he wrote for Christian care international poetry competitions.
-In this poem he suggested to Christian care that instead of giving honey to the blindman, give him the way to a beehive and how to.
+In which he suggested to Christian care that instead of giving honey to the blind man, give him the way to a beehive and how to.

 With the help of his poetry team member Luckyson they co-authored a book called (Nhamo a shona name that means poverty).
 They were in grade 7 by then.
 The book was considered one of the best by the ministry of education who promised to help publish the book.
 Nhamo was a name of another orphan who had dropped out of school because of poverty.
 That angered the two to write the book.
 Listin was the main author even though he was and still so bad in Shona language.

 At grade 7 he had won every award and proved that he was a genius.
 He passed every subject in his grade 7 final examinations but failed the Shona subject because he was bad in the language.
 He started focusing more on how poor his people were and what could be done to change the situation.
 He was more heartbroken when his childhood friend Tinashe(God with us) dropped out of school.
 He dropped out to work for his mother and young brothers while he was in grade 6.
 Tinashe was hearding Mr Moyo’s goats while others were at school.